jruizcabrejos/jruizcabrejos/content/post/humor-as-a-service-20260801/index.md

 <figcaption>Figure 10.
 Meme from internet culture writer <a href="https://www.phonetime.news/" target="_blank" rel="noopener noreferrer">Kristin Merrilees</a>.</figcaption>
 </figure>

-I want to contribute my own share of fun through Humor as a Service (HaaS).
+I want to contribute my own share of fun and laughs.
+Is this what Yihui Xie meant when he mentions Humor as a Service (HaaS)?
+I don't know.

 Unlike "Chat LLMs“, which to me are glorified search engines that occasionally help me debug a line or two of code, "Agentic LLMs" seem to be equipped with extensive software development capabilities.